John A. Wilson (sculptor): Harvard University

-While teaching at Harvard University (1917–46), Wilson made numerous sculptures of figures connected to the University.
+While teaching at Harvard University (1917–46), Wilson made numerous sculptures of figures connected to the university.
 Perhaps the best known figure is the Janitor in the Fogg Museum entitled "George".
 Articles with a photo of George Archambeau were printed in both Time Magazine and The New York Times when the bust was unveiled in September 1932.
 Wilson also made two busts of William Crowninshield Endicott, one in the Fogg Museum and the other in Harvard University Law School (1932).
 Wilson also made two busts of Harvard president Abbott Lawrence Lowell.
-One is a marble bust in the Faculty Room, University Hall (Harvard University) (1930) and the other is a bronze bust at Lowell House Residence, Harvard University Wilson also made the mould for the commorative punch bowl and dishes for Harvard University's tercentennial (1936).
+One is a marble bust in the Faculty Room, University Hall (Harvard University) (1930) and the other is a bronze bust at Lowell House Residence, Harvard University Wilson also made the mould for the commemorative punch bowl and dishes for Harvard University's tercentennial (1936).